Music for Montserrat: Fundraising

 Ticket sales from the 15 September 1997 concert, television and radio appearances and DVD sales amounted to raising £1,500,000 for Sir George Martin's Montserrat Foundation.
 The use of these proceeds was for immediate short-term relief for the islanders whose homes had been destroyed, as well as to fund a new cultural and community Montserrat Cultural Centre.

 Sir George Martin was quoted by Paul McCartney as saying to the press following the fundraising effort, "I am delighted that we look set to raise so much money for the long-suffering people of Montserrat.
 I am very grateful to all the wonderful musicians who will perform in the concert.
 I’m going to Montserrat in the next few weeks to see for myself where the money raised should be spent to the best effect."

 Legacy

 The funds raised by 'Music for Montserrat' went to immediate use in supporting the local Montserratian community in the reconstruction of homes, as well as the first funds towards the new Montserrat Cultural Centre.

 Following from the concert and the public focus it brought to the devastation caused by the Soufrière Hills eruption, George Martin's next fundraising effort was the release of five hundred 'limited edition' lithographs, featuring his score for the iconic 1965 song "Yesterday" by the Beatles.
 Signed by both Sir George Martin and Sir Paul McCartney, the proceeds of this sale generated another US$1.4 million which went towards the cultural and community center.
 In total, the Montserrat Cultural Centre cost nearly US$3 million to construct.

 The centre remains in use today, located in Little Bay to the north of the island, as a conference venue and multi-purpose performing arts centre.

-Trivia

-This was the last major live performance of Carl Perkins; he died just over four months later on 19 January 1998.